When Warby Parker first announced it was going direct-to-consumer (D2C), the eyewear startup was laughed at by some in the industry.

 Here are three things any brand, whether they sell online or not, can learn from Warby Parker's success.

-1. Created their own lane.
+1. Create your own lane.

 One of the main reasons that Warby Parker is so successful is because they solved an issue that no one else had solved before.
-Instead of becoming yet another brand of eyeglasses sold at an in-person retailer, they put themselves in their consumers shoes to come up with an innovative solution.
+Instead of becoming yet another brand of eyeglasses sold at an in-person retailer, they put themselves in their consumers' shoes to come up with an innovative solution.